almossawi/badarguments/extras/content/posts/main/index.md

 Following a recent attack on a federal building that led to casualties, property damage, and widespread condemnation, a journalist shared the line

 "Today reminded me of my time reporting from the Rabbit Kingdom.
-It felt like we were in some *Third World* country.
-This is not us. *This is not who we are.*"
+It felt like we were in some **third world** country.
+This is not us. **This is not who we are.**"

 I wonder how the rabbits watching the events of that day go down must have reacted.